Renter Advice

-Welcome back to the world of RentPost.
-Our aim here is to simplify rent and all the issues surrounding it.
-As we expand, the goal will become apparent to all those familiar with RentPost, whether you are a landlord, property manager, or tenant.
+Our aim at RentPost is to simplify rent and all the issues surrounding it.
+As we expand, the goal will become apparent to everyone familiar with our company, whether you are a landlord, property manager, or tenant.

-For these reasons (and many more!), a series of informational articles will follow to benefit landlords and tenants mutually.
-As landlords learn to be better landlords – and tenants know to be better tenants – frustrations, costs, unnecessary complexity, and animosity wane from the historically bitter tenant-landlord relationship, breaking new ground in the way rent is approached.
+For these reasons (and many more!), a series of our resources will benefit landlords and tenants mutually.
+As landlords learn to be better landlords – and tenants know to be better tenants – frustrations, costs, unnecessary complexity, and animosity wane from the historically bitter tenant-landlord relationship, breaking new ground in how rent is approached.

 Let’s begin making this world a better place, one renter and one landlord at a time, with the fundamentals – basic tenant rights.